We’ve all got those tools that are, to put it mildly, a bit past their prime.

 The good news is that, in many cases, all you need to restore your tools to their former glory is a bit of WD-40.

 The same happened to one of our regular clients when he was cleaning his dirty tools with WD40 to remove the rust off and asked for help on how he can remove Wd40 from his painted walls.

-In this guide, we’ll go over everything you need to know about how WD-40 effects the walls.
+In this guide, we’ll go over everything you need to know about how WD-40 affects the walls.

 And what are the best ways by which you can clean off the stains of Wd40 from your already-painted walls?